MontgomeryLab/RNA-integrate/Integrative_Pipeline/README.md

 - generate_integrative_results_tables: TRUE or FALSE logical value describing whether or not to generate and save integrative results tables.

-- generate_cosmic_plots: TRUE or FALSE logical value describing whether or not the galaxy scatter plots should be rendered and saved.
+- generate_cosmic_plots: TRUE or FALSE logical value describing whether or not the cosmic plots should be rendered and saved.

 - generate_slope_plots: TRUE or FALSE logical value describing whether or not to generate and save slope plots.